 The grey seal colonies of Horsey Gap on the Norfolk Coast are reportedly very healthy in numbers and growing each year.
 Great news!
 So we popped along for a little visit.
 Here’s how you can visit and what you should expect if you’re taking the kids.

 Less than an hour from Norwich, Horsey Gap is an area of Outstanding Natural Beauty and is known for its scenery and wildlife.
 The gap acts as a sluice and flood gate as the beach is long and flat and prone to flooding.
+Nearby is Horsey Mill which acts as a drainage mill, pumping the floodwater off the land.

 Swimming is not advisable and there are notices warning of strong currents.
 Although we regularly swim in the sea, I wouldn’t recommend anything more than paddling here.

 Car Park 1 is about a mile from the seal pups and it’s as close as you can get the car to the beach.
 Parking is £1 per hour and the company does fine non-payers!

 Car Park 2 is about two miles from the seal pups and it gives access to the lane leading to car park 1.
 This parking is free.

 Alternatively, you could park at the Nelson Head Pub and walk down The St to gain beach access.